Jonathan Ned Katz: Resumé

 Film reviews by Katz appeared in the Antioch College newspaper, Yellow Springs, Ohio, 1956 and/or 1957.

-Journalism as a writer for and editor of Overtones, the publication of the High School of Music and Art, was published between 1952-1956.
+Journalism as a writer for and Features Editor of Overtones, the publication of the High School of Music and Art, was published between 1952-1956.

 Gay Men's Health Crisis Annual Report, 1986-87 and 1988-89; editing.

 The Impact of CLAGS (the Center for Lesbian, Gay, Bisexual, and Transgender Studies) on Queer Studies & LGBTQ Communities, City University of New York Graduate Center, February 4, 2016.
 Panel presentation.

 "OutHistory.org: Creating a website on LGBTQ History," presented at Archives, Libraries, Museums, and Special Collections (ALMS) Conference, in 2008.

 "Making Our History: 30 Years of Work and Questions," was presented at the Hudson Valley LGBTQ Community Center Inaugural Conference, in 2006, in Kingston, NY.
 A version of the same talk, "Making Sexual History: A Quarter Century of Work and Questions," was presented at Dartmouth College in 2004.